 The Ann Arbor Society for Musical Arts is a 501(c)(3) nonprofit organization that hosts six concerts and sponsors two youth competitions every year.

 Since 1964 SMA has sponsored the Wednesday Morning Musicales together with the Ann Arbor City Club.
-We are thrilled to announce our 2013-14 series, and we hope you can join us!
+We are thrilled to announce our 50th Anniversary season, and we hope you can join us!

 Arbor Opera Theater

-Members of this polished local opera company perform semi-staged opera excerpts.
-Accompanist is Jacqueline Csurgai-Schmitt.
+Members of this polished local opera company, directed by AOT Artistic Director Shawn McDonald, perform semi-staged opera excerpts accompanied by pianist Jacqueline Csurgai-Schmitt.